A-Z Formula 1 Glossary

 Sidepod - The sculpted bulge in the bodywork either side of the driver, an area that typically houses the radiators for engine cooling.

 Sir Frank - A legend and icon of the sport, Sir Frank Williams was our co-founder and original owner.
-He was the longest-serving Team Principal in Formula One history and his values remain at the centre of how we operate as we continue to proudly race under his family name.
+He was the longest-serving Team Principal in Formula 1 history and his values remain at the centre of how we operate as we continue to proudly race under his family name.

 Traction - How a car can turn its engine power onto forwarding progress on the surface of a race track.